aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/roles/eos_designs/docs/tables/management-settings.md

       # DNS domain name like 'fabric.local'
       domain: <str>

-      # This key replaces the deprecated `name_servers`.
-Both keys should not be used at the same time.
+      # This key replaces the deprecated `name_servers` and `source_interfaces.ip_domain_lookup` models.
       servers:

           # VRF Name.
-          # Can be used in combination with "use_mgmt_interface_vrf" and "use_inband_mgmt_vrf" to configure the DNS server under multiple VRFs.
         - vrf: <str>

           # Configure the DNS server under the VRF set with "mgmt_interface_vrf".
 Ignored if 'mgmt_ip' or 'ipv6_mgmt_ip' are not configured for the device, so if the host is only configured with this VRF, the server will not be configured at all.
-Can be used in combination with "vrf" and "use_inband_mgmt_vrf" to configure the DNS server under multiple VRFs.
           use_mgmt_interface_vrf: <bool>

           # Configure the DNS server under the VRF set with "inband_mgmt_vrf".
 Ignored if inband management is not configured for the device, so if the host is only configured with this VRF, the server will not be configured at all.
-Can be used in combination with "vrf" and "use_mgmt_interface_vrf" to configure the DNS server under multiple VRFs.
           use_inband_mgmt_vrf: <bool>

           # IPv4 or IPv6 address for DNS server.